radareorg/iaito/docs/source/building.rst

 Requirements
 ~~~~~~~~~~~~

-Cutter works on Windows 7 or newer.
+r2cutter works on Windows 7 or newer.
-To compile Cutter it is necessary to have the following installed:
+To compile r2cutter it is necessary to have the following installed:

 * A version of Visual Studio (2015, 2017 and 2019 are supported)
 * CMake